ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 I also found that matplotlib has a spectrogram function this weekend, so whenever I figure out what to do with that data, I may be able to make use of that.

+Last update for the day.
+I went back to reworked the function I used to generate my plots of the EEG readings over time.
+I then plotted each column across types of brain activity to compare, but did so without the sub EEG for seizure activity.
+The lines are much more visible and it is much easier to see where there are differences between types of brain activity.
+The next step is going to be to generate more plots like plotting pairs of activity types and especially plotting each non-seizure type of activity vs. seizure activity.
+After that I think I'll look at some summary statistics and then begin implementing the FFT.